Occidental Petroleum Corporation

 No—this distribution does not mean that Occidental is changing its dividend policy.
 The amount of future dividends to be paid on our common stock, if any, will be determined by our Board based on a number of factors, including our financial condition and expected capital needs.

-3. What will I receive in the distribution?
+3. What did stockholders receive in the distribution?

-You will receive 1/8th of a warrant for every share of common stock of which you are the record holder as of July 6, 2020.
+Stockholders received 1/8th of a warrant for every share of common stock of which they were the record holder as of July 6, 2020.

-4. Who will receive the warrants?
-How many warrants will I receive?
+4. Who received the warrants?
+How many warrants did stockholders receive?

-All holders of record of common stock as of July 6, 2020 will receive warrants in the amount of 1/8th of a warrant per share of common stock.
+All holders of record of common stock as of July 6, 2020 received warrants in the amount of 1/8th of a warrant per share of common stock.

 5. Do I have to do anything in order to receive the warrants?

-No—all holders of record of common stock as of July 6, 2020 will automatically receive the warrants in the amounts described above in book-entry form.
+No—all holders of record of common stock as of July 6, 2020 will have automatically received the warrants in the amounts described above in book-entry form.
+If you hold your shares in street name, contact your broker for further information.
+If your shares are held in a registered account with Occidental’s transfer agent, contact Equiniti Trust Company P.O.
+Box 64874, St. Paul, MN 55164, Telephone: 1-877-699-8166 or 651-450-4064, for further information.

 6. When can I exercise the warrants?